sagemath/trac_to_gh/Issue 1036.md

 # Issue 1036: optional macaulay2 package does not install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1036

 Original creator: malb